Perturbative quasinormal mode frequencies: General framework

 \section{General framework}

 We first illustrate our idea.
 In this section, we set up a problem, and explain a conceptual way to obtain perturbative series of QNM frequencies systematically.
 We will show a technical method to achieve it in the next section.
 We expect that the problem proposed in this section is solved in many other ways developed in numerical computations of QNMs, such as Leaver's continued fraction method~\cite{leaver1985, konoplya2011}, the direct integration method~\cite{Chandrasekhar:1975zza, konoplya2011} or the pseudospectral method~\cite{Jansen:2017oag}.
+In the following discussion, we do not need to assume that the effective potential in the master equation is given by an analytic function.
+However, if we apply our formalism to the Bender-Wu approach or Leaver's method as discussed in Secs.~\ref{sec:BW} and \ref{sec:examples}, the effective potential needs to be an analytic function.

 We consider a perturbative deformation of a black hole in a certain theory.
 We would like to know perturbative corrections to quasinormal mode frequencies for a small deformation parameter.
 Our starting point is the following (radial) master equation: \footnote{Our idea is not restricted to this form.
 To make an explanation simpler, we assume it in this paper.}